 “I’m assigning you and Fischer here to serve on the firing squad,” the Kaiser said suddenly.

 Werner saw Fischer visibly stiffen out of the corner of his eye.

 “We need to set an example,” the Kaiser continued.
 “Those in a unit who betray Capricorn will be brought to justice by those in the unit loyal to Capricorn.
 You’re familiar with executions, correct, Werner?
 I’m aware that you’ve executed deserters—treasoners—from your unit before you were even given an officer position.”

 “Yes, sir, I’m familiar with them—”

 “And you’re a soldier—an officer—serving in the Capricornian Army, are you not?
 I don’t understand why I’m hearing these objections.
-From what I’ve heard about you, you always follow through with everything on the field no matter what it is.”
+From what I’ve heard about you, you always follow through with everything no matter what it is.”